ohonchar/mobiletest/README.md

 ```

 ## Flow
-UI test suite has 2 tests that running on 2 different application files .apk.
+UI test suite has 3 tests that running on 2 different application files .apk.
 For the further convenient test design classes
 you just put your app file into `resources/apps` and before test class specify annotation `@AppName` with the name of your app.

 API test, not exactly the api that we use to have, like using `RestAssured` lib, this test basically use internal Android Debug Bridge
 api via bash cli.

-All test cases steps described in `TestCasesFlow.txt`
+* All test cases steps described in `TestCasesFlow.txt`

+* Framework uses slf4j lib, and all logs put in file `logdebug/logging.log`